k5cents/models-markets/README.md

 2018 congressional midterm elections.

-I will be using model data from the proprietary model written by the journalist at FiveThirtyEight and market data from the PredictIt exchange run by the Victoria University of Wellington, New Zealand.
+I will be using model data from the proprietary model written by the journalist at FiveThirtyEight.com and market data from the PredictIt.org exchange run by the Victoria University of Wellington, New Zealand.

 Predictive Methods